-The game was developed in 1998 by Vicki Sorensen as a way to motivate herself and her fiancé Scott to lose some weight before their wedding day.
-Vicki thought that she and Scott might not have the motivation to keep up a regular work-out program.
-So she developed a point system and rewards to motivate them to exercise at least three days a week for eight weeks.
+The game was developed in 1998 by Vicki Sorensen as a way to motivate herself and her fiancé, Scott, to lose some weight before their wedding day.
+Vicki thought that she and Scott might not have the motivation to keep up a regular workout program.
+So, she developed a point system and rewards to motivate them to exercise at least three days a week for eight weeks.

 The game gave Vicki and Scott the motivation they needed.
-On the day of their wedding, Scott had lost 20 pounds and Vicki was down to a size six.
+On the day of their wedding, Scott had lost 20 pounds, and Vicki was down to a size six.

 Vicki also used the game to lose the 60 pounds she had gained with the pregnancies of her two children.
-This time she played the game with her mom, Stephanie, who wanted to get back into shape after having spent five months on crutches with a broken leg.
+This time she played the game with her mom, Stephanie, who wanted to get back into shape after spending five months on crutches with a broken leg.
 Both were able to get back into shape using the game.

 Vicki and Stephanie shared the game with friends and neighbors who wanted to get into shape.
 Based on their results and the fun that everyone was having using the game, they decided to make the game available to the public.

 Fitness Challenge Foundation, Inc.

 Sales of the Fitness Challenge board game benefited groups that promoted health and wellness, medical research, and children's and family issues.
 One dollar from the sale of every game went into the Fitness Challenge Foundation, Inc., a non-profit organization whose mission is to support these types of charities and community organizations.
 This foundation is no longer available.

 Playing the Fitness Challenge Board Game